The Man From UNCLE

 remembering too much from past associations (mostly good times), which made the

 crimes seem all the more deceitful.
-The battle had been unpleasant and disturbing
+The battle had been unpleasant and

-feeling abashed as he was jailed.
+Solo feeling abashed as he was jailed.

 Napoleon wasn't very proud of himself, but